DataDog/documentation/content/en/monitors/guide/composite_use_cases.md

 | **Alert** Latency above threshold | **OK** Less than Y metrics | **OK** Not enough metrics |
 | **OK** Latency below threshold | **Alert** More than Y metrics | **OK** Latency below threshold |

-## Step Monitor
+## Step monitor

 Trigger an alert in the absence of a paired metric.
+For example, log metrics for sent/received, down/up, or create/resolve.

 - **Monitor A**: Alert when `action:create` is above 0
 - **Monitor B**: Alert when `action:resolve` is above 0